digital-brew/create-plugin/packages/block-hot-loader/README.md

 ```

 ### package.json
-I've currently got this working with browsersync, so here is an example package.json file.
-The main things you'll need are the @blockhandbook/block-hot-loader, browser-sync, webpack, webpack-cli, webpack-dev-middleware, webpack-hot-middleware packages.
-I've also left the babel and react stuff in there b/c I'm assuming you're going to need those as well:
+I'm currently using this with the @wordpress/scripts package for block building scripts and the @wordpress/env package for a Docker block plugin development environment.
+So here is an example package.json file.

 ```
 {
   "name": "block-handbook",